bahodge/tomb-of-annihilation/sessions/Session 36.md

 ## Sector 19

 We see buildings but one very tall building stands out.
 We walk towards the tall building and don't see anything. [[Munch]] climbs the tower and looks towards the east and sees the river and a large tree.
 To the west, she sees a large metal disc in the ground.
+To the south she sees what she thinks is the [[Shemagi's Shrine]].